coyotespike/coyotespike.github.io/_posts/2019-03-30-ReturnToVirtueEthics.md

 Accumulating such deep experience takes time, of course, and Confucius thought he himself became an expert moral actor only after the age of 70.
 The result is a flexible and tailored response to shifting ethical demands.
 Mencius said of Confucius,

 > When speed was appropriate he was fast, when delay was appropriate he was slow.
-Where it was appropriate to dwell apart he dwelt apart, where it was appropriate to serve he served."
+Where it was appropriate to dwell apart he dwelt apart, where it was appropriate to serve he served.

 As a result, the Master